Photo: Samuel poses on his land near the AHH project.

 The cascading effect of the initial intervention has had a noticeable impact on Samuel's family life.
 Not only can he now afford to send his children to school, building their future prospects, but he also had the means to explore and invest in various other entrepreneurial ventures.

 Samuel's story, which he told to us in his own words, illuminates the significant impact a single intervention can have.
-The provision of resources, combined with dedicated support from the programme, has empowered individuals like Joseph to unlock their entrepreneurial potential and make strides towards financial independence.
+The provision of resources, combined with dedicated support from the programme, empowers individuals like Samuel to unlock their entrepreneurial potential and make strides towards financial security.